vaib-dev/Courses/5-dbms/7-ordbms.md

 ### 1. Nested Tables
  An ordered group of items of type TABLE are called nested tables.
 Nested table is a table within a table and some of its properties are:

-- Nested tables can contain multiple columns.
+- Nested tables can contain multiple columns
 - Nested tables are unbounded, ie., it can grow in size.
-In other words, we don’t specify the maximum size as we do for other data types.
+In other words, we don’t specify the maximum size as we do for other data types
 - Within the database, nested tables can be considered one-column database tables.
 Oracle stores the rows of a nested table in no particular order.
 But, when you retrieve the nested table into a PL/SQL variable, the rows are given consecutive subscripts starting at 1.
-That gives you array-like access to individual rows.
+That gives you array-like access to individual rows
-- A nested table can be either used in a PL/SQL block to declare as a variable temporarily or as a column of a table which can persistently store the data in the database.
+- A nested table can be either used in a PL/SQL block to declare as a variable temporarily or as a column of a table which can persistently store the data in the database

 ### 2. VARRAY (Varrying Array)

 VARRAY is one of the collection data types in Oracle to store column(s) that contain multiple values.
 That is, an attribute of type VARRAY is a multi-valued attribute.
 For example, assume a customer with multiple phone numbers.
 To store all phone numbers as part of single record, we would use VARRAY.
 Some properties of VARRAY are:
 - Unlike nested tables, VARRAY has a limit.
 In other words, we use VARRAY attributes to store limited number of entries.
-It has a limit like other data types NUMBER, CHAR etc.
+It has a limit like other data types NUMBER, CHAR etc
-- We cannot access the individual VARRAY elements using array_name[1] like format.
-But it can be accessed in PL/SQL using array_name[] format.
+- We cannot access the individual VARRAY elements using array_name like format.
+But it can be accessed in PL/SQL using array_name format
-- The values that are stored under a VARRAY attribute is stored in-line, that is in the same tablespace as the other data in its row of the same table.
+- The values that are stored under a VARRAY attribute is stored in-line, that is in the same tablespace as the other data in its row of the same table
 - VARRAY can be created as either
-   -   an array of particular data type like NUMBER,  CHAR, VARCHAR, etc.
+   -   an array of particular data type like NUMBER,  CHAR, VARCHAR, etc
-   - or an array of user defined data types.
+   - or an array of user defined data types

 ## Large Objects
 Large Objects(LOBs) are a collection of data-types which is designed to hold a large amount of data.
 A LOB is able to hold up to maximum size ranging from 8 terabytes to 128 terabytes, depending upon how your database is configured.
 Storing data into LOBs helps you to manipulate & access data efficiently in your own application.
 Large Objects are suitable for above last two kinds of data: semi-structured & unstructured data.
 Large objects features allow you to store these two kinds of data in the database as well as in operating system files that are usually accessed from the database.